Perfectly Soft, Chewy, and Crinkly Ginger Molasses Cookies

 To make them, I add semi-sweet chocolate chips to my recipe.
 You can experiment with dark, white, or milk chocolate chips and decide which you like best.

-Chocolate-Dipped Ginger Molasses Cookies
+Chocolate-Dipped Molasses Ginger Cookies

 Chocolate Dipped Ginger Molasses Cookies